ilios/iliosproject.org/README.md

 | `pnpm astro ...`       | Run CLI commands like `astro add`, `astro check` |
 | `pnpm astro -- --help` | Get help using the Astro CLI                     |

+## 🐳 Docker Local Development

+If you don't want to worry about your system needing all required dependencies, you can use Docker instead.
+Just run the following command from the root of your project:

+$ docker compose up

+Open up a browser to `http://localhost:4321`, make any code changes, and your browser will reload, just like using `pnpm dev`.

 ## 👀 Want to learn more?

 Feel free to check [our documentation](https://docs.astro.build) or jump into our [Discord server](https://astro.build/chat).